alexpark90/pongGame/README.md

 Libraries: jogl-all-natives-windows-amd64.jar, gluegen-rt.jar, and jogl-all.jar
 <br />
 Below is gif file of game playing demo.
 It does not look as much smooth as the actual game is.<br />
-If you download the avi video file, you can see the better quality.
+If you download the avi video file, you can see the better quality.<br />
+<a href="https://raw.githubusercontent.com/alexpark90/pongGame/master/pongPlay.avi">Click here to download</a>
 ![gif file](https://raw.githubusercontent.com/alexpark90/pongGame/master/pongPlay.gif)

-<a href="https://raw.githubusercontent.com/alexpark90/pongGame/master/pongPlay.avi">Click here to download</a>